aman1455/CSMastery/README.md

 ## Required Packages

-To replicate the Genius Gen project environment, ensure you have the following packages installed:
+To replicate the CSMastery project environment, ensure you have the following packages installed:

 - Node.js
 - npm (Node Package Manager)